Concord, North Carolina Therapists

 An Overview of Mental Health in Concord, North Carolina

 Located in the Charlotte metropolitan area, Concord houses 92,067 residents according to the most recent 2017 United States Census Bureau.
-The population benefits from the well-rounded experience that the municipality has to offer such as historical, cultural and modern amenities.
-The sense of community is abound, evidenced by reception of the esteemed All-America City Award in 2004.
-The National Civic League awards this honor annually to the town that address local issues through exceptional collaboration and innovation.
+The population benefits from the well-rounded experience that the municipality has to offer such as historical, cultural, and modern amenities.
+The sense of community abounds, evidenced by the reception of the esteemed All-America City Award in 2004.
+The National Civic League awards this honor annually to the town that addresses local issues through exceptional collaboration and innovation.

 Not all psychological distress, however, can be prevented by the sense of community and fresh air that Concord, North Carolina, has to offer.
 Disorders such as clinically significant anxiety or depression occur regardless of life situation.
 Other emotional struggles are triggered by external factors, such as financial strain or the loss of a loved one.

 North Carolina sees its fair share of mental illness, similar to patterns around the nation.
 The National Institute of Mental Health (NIMH) data points out that approximately 44.7 million adults living in the United States alone suffer from some degree of mental illness.
 Mental Health America rates North Carolina as 14 out of 51 for overall prevalence versus 38 out of 51 for access to care.
 This means that although the state has a relatively low level of occurrence compared to the rest of the country, the ability to find appropriate psychological services is not always easy.